Electronics

 After some pestering, John admitted he couldn’t see himself designing a filter pre-amp within the foreseeable future at that time, and one way to get what I was looking, for was to commission the design myself.
 This news lead to the design and production of the ACG EQ01 Dual Filter pre-amp.
 (This would be the only pre-amp in ACG basses until the release of the EQ03.)

-The EQ02 – a retail version of the EQ01 – quickly followed then the EQ03 which launched in 2012.
 After 7 years of customer feedback and experience, I decided a new pre-amp was needed to take the pre-amp in a more focused direction.
 Once again, the only man for the job was John and with his expert input, the DFM pre-amp launched in 2014.
-The DFM is now my flagship dual filter pre-amp and is only available in ACG instruments.

 ACG DFM pre-amp

-The introduction of the Dual Filter Modular pre-amp represents a change in direction for the ACG filter pre-amps.
+The Dual Filter Modular pre-amp represents a change in direction for the ACG filter pre-amps.
 The goal with the previous versions has been to make a pre-amp that was as versatile as possible.
 Having gone down the path of trying to be all things to all players for a number of pre-amp versions I decided it was time to produce a more focused pre-amp to produce the sound I want to hear from ACG Basses.
+The Dual Filter Modular pre-amp is the result of a lot of hard work with John East.

 Click here for a full run down of the ACG DFM

-The Dual Filter Modular pre-amp is available in 4 different configurations.
+The Dual Filter Modular pre-amp is available in 3 different configurations.

 DFM 4K